Turtles: The Last Ronin is getting the Funko Pop treatment - Teenage Mutant Ninja Turtles: The Last Ronin - Breaking Latest News

-We don’t usually cover new Funko Pop releases unless they’re very special because, frankly, a lot of people need to keep track of them.
+We don’t usually cover new Funko Pop releases unless they’re very special because, frankly, there’s just too much to keep track of.
 But the latest one is actually pretty funny.
 It’s the last ronin in the comic Teenage Mutant Ninja Turtles: The Last Ronin, generally considered one of the best turtle comics of all time.

 Here, Michelangelo is the last remaining one, but he has mastered the style of his brothers, even carried their weapons, and is bent on returning to the foot tribe.
 While the manga was released in 2020, it was announced earlier this year that the manga would also be made into a video game inspired by God of War.